Skip to main content

-You’ll be asked to swallow a pill or drink a liquid that contains radioactive iodine.
-You may then wait at the facility or leave and return in about 4-6 hours before having the uptake, scan, or both done.
-This gives the iodine time to collect in your thyroid.
+For the thyroid uptake test: You’ll be asked to swallow a capsule or drink a liquid that contains radioactive iodine.
+You will have to wait 4 or more hours before having the uptake test to give the iodine time to collect in your thyroid.

 During the test:

-For the scan, you’ll lie down on a narrow table.
+For the thyroid scan, you’ll lie down on a narrow table.
 A special camera (called a gamma camera) is then positioned over your neck.
 Pictures of your thyroid are taken from different angles.
 You’ll need to lie still during this process.
-The camera detects the location and areas where the iodine has collected in your thyroid.
+The camera detects the location and areas where the radioactive iodine or technetium tracer has collected in your thyroid.

 After the test: